theupdateframework/taps/tap8.md

 file, where ID is as described above (the SHA256 of the concatenated key ids of Alice, Bob, Charlie, and the character 0x32).
 This contains all four keys, and a new threshold (again 2).
-PREV is the SHA256 of null as this is the first rotation for foo.
+PREV is the SHA256 of "" as this is the first rotation for foo.
 The file foo.rotate.ID.PREV is signed by at least 2 keyids of Alice, Bob, and Charlie.
 The new targets file foo is then signed by a new threshold (again 2) of Alice, Bob, Charlie, and Dan to complete the rotation.